|C*A P S||

 This stereo version of Compress applies uniform compression to both channels in proportion to their combined power.

-This emulation of the tone stack of a traditional Fender-design instrument amplifier has been devised and implemented by David T. Yeh[yeh06] (the hard part), with subsequent expansion to include more amplifier models by Tim Goetze (the easy part).
+This emulation of the tone stack of a traditional Fender-design instrument amplifier has been devised and implemented by David T. Yeh[yeh06], with subsequent expansion to include more models by Tim Goetze.

 Due to the nature of the original circuit, the bass, mid and treble controls are not operating independently as in a modern three-way equaliser.

-All but the last model are using the procedural implementation with continuously updated direct form II filters and sample rate independency.
-It must be noted that the "DC 30" preset has been included despite the slight difference in layout between the British original and the Fender circuit.
+All models are using the procedural implementation with continuously updated direct form II filters and sample rate independency.
+Please note that the "DC 30" model ignores certain differences in topology between the British and the American circuits.

-Tracing the stages of an idealised circuit, this plugin aims to recreate those features of traditional guitar amplification electronics that have proved musically useful, and to provide them with the most musical rather than the most authentic ranges of adjustment and character.
+Tracing the circuit stages of an idealised [resp. idolised] tube amplifier, this plugin aims to present a recreation of those features of traditional guitar amplification electronics that have proved musically useful, and to provide them with the most musical rather than the most authentic ranges of adjustment and character.
 CabinetIV provides matching recreations of loudspeaker cabinets.

-The processor consists – with some interconnections – of a configurable low cut input filter, a ToneStack circuit of the procedural variant, a saturating 'preamp' stage with adjustable gain and variable distortion asymmetry followed by the bright filter, compression characteristics determined by the attack and squash controls and finally a 'power amp' stage with the amount of saturation depending on both gain and power settings.
+The main components are – roughly in order, though some interconnections exist – a configurable lowcut input filter, a ToneStack circuit, a saturating 'preamp' stage with adjustable gain and variable distortion asymmetry followed by the bright filter, extra compression controlled by the attack and squash parameters and finally a 'power amp' stage with the amount of saturation depending on both gain and power settings.

 Sound quality and computational load can be balanced with the over control affording a choice of 2x or 4x oversampling with 32-tap filters, or 8x with 64 taps.
 Lower quality settings will sound slightly grittier and less transparent, and at high gain aliasing may become audible.